hasura/pacha/README.md

 ### Setup Hasura DDN

-Note: You can skip this step if running Pacha directly against Postgres instead of Hasura DDN.
+Note: You can skip this step if running Pacha directly against Postgres instead of Hasura DDN (jump to [Running Pacha](#running-pacha) instead).

-- Create a Hasura account at hasura.io/ddn
+- Create a Hasura account at <a href="https://hasura.io/ddn" target="_blank">hasura.io/ddn</a>
-- Scaffold a local Hasura setup on a postgres database like this:
+- Scaffold a local Hasura project on a postgres database like this:
 ```bash
 poetry run ddn_setup -c <postgres connection string> --dir ddn_project
 ```